ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### Types of parameter

-- `TrackingPosition`: A parameter which controls the displacement of this component relative to its beam intercept along a linear movement axis (e.g. offset on slit 2 `S2OFFSET`).
+- `AxisParameter`: A parameter which controls the value of this components axis.
+If the axis is:
+    - POSITION: The position relative to the beam along the linear movement axis (e.g. offset on slit 2 `S2OFFSET`).
 This is useful for scanning over this axis for alignment
-- `AngleParameter`: A parameter which controls the angle of this component relative to the angle of the incoming beam (e.g. angle of the point detector `PDANGLE`)
+    - ANGLE: The angle of this component relative to the angle of the incoming beam (e.g. angle of the point detector `PDANGLE`)
+    - TRANS: The translation position
+    - CHI: The chi rotation angle
+    - PSI: The psi rotation angle
+    - SEESAW: The seesaw of the component, used with the bench.
 - `InBeamParameter`: A multi-state parameter which says whether this component is currently in the beam and tracking, or in parked state and not tracking
 - `DirectParameter`: A non-tracking parameter (i.e. the value is independent of the current beam path).
 This currently does not require a `Component` but is instead directly passed a `PVWrapper` through which it talks to the motors.
     - `SlitGapParameter`: A specific type of `DirectParameter` describing slit gaps (functionally the same)